Thurlestone

 The village takes its name from Thurlestone Rock, the so-called "thirled stone", an arch-shaped rock formation just offshore in Thurlestone Bay.
+Thurl, or Thirl being an Anglo-Saxon word meaning hole.

 The village's All Saints church is built of the dark grey local slate.
-The chancel is early 13th century; the remainder of the church 15th and 16th century.
+The chancel is from the early 13th century; the remainder of the church 15th and 16th century.